Sign up for a Free 30 Day Trial of Google Workspace (G Suite) Business and get Free Admin support from Google Certified Deployment Specialists.

 If you’ve been putting off moving from Microsoft Exchange Server 2010 up until now because you think that you’ve still got plenty of time to make your move – it’s time to get prepared.

-What Will Happen When Support Stops
+What Happens When Support Stops?

 It’s easy for some business leaders to assume that they can continue using things like Microsoft Exchange Server when support for the technology stops.
 After all, just because Microsoft won’t be updating the tech anymore doesn’t mean that it ceases to exist.
 However, continuing to use Microsoft Exchange Server past the date of October the 13th could be very dangerous to your business.

-Basically, After October 13th, Microsoft will no longer be delivering any technical support for any problems that may occur with your email server.
+Basically, after October 13th, Microsoft will no longer be delivering any technical support for any problems that may occur with your email server.
 This includes bug fixes that might be discovered in the system, and issues that might impact the usability and stability of the server.
 Even if your Exchange solution continues to work for longer than October, you’ll be missing the crucial support that makes your email into a secure place of correspondence for your teams.

-From October 13th, your server will instantly become more vulnerable to everything from security breaches, to little issues that make it harder for you to keep your company running smoothly.
+From October 13th, your server will instantly become more vulnerable to everything from security breaches to little issues that make it harder for you to keep your company running smoothly.
 To put the end-of-life date into perspective, here’s what you can expect:

 - Greater compliance issues: Running unsupported and outdated products and software could immediately cause problems with compliance in your industry.
 Depending on the regulations that you need to follow, and your local regional standards, continuing to use Exchange 2010 could open you up to legal problems that seriously disrupt your organization.